KO81/load-scripts-with-strict-script-src-attribute-CSP/README.md

 i'm @ reddit or twitter if you've any questions.

-enjoy, and hvae a great day everyone.
+enjoy, and have a great day everyone.

+TschÜs, have fun and keep healthy.